eishiya/tiled-expand-autotile/README.md

 ## TODO
 - Currently, the script expands ground autotiles into 47-tile "blob" tilesets, which are versatile, but may be more than what's needed for a particular tileset or game.
 I'd like to add an option to expand into 16-tile corner-style tilesets instead, which may be a better fit for some games.
-- I would eventually like to write a script that takes a metatileset and automatically assigns terrain data to it based on the source tileset, which would allow you to define terrains on the original tileset and have them automatically applied to the expanded tileset, instead of defining them manually on the much larger expanded tileset.
-Since this is something useful beyond just RPG Maker tilesets, it'll be a separate script, but if I ever write it (or if someone else does), I'll link to it here.